-CLASSICAL PERIOD (480-323 BCE)
+Classical Period (510-323 BC)

-- The Classical Period lasted about 200 years and started with the death of the last Athenian tyrant and independence from the Persian Empire. - Classical Greece had a powerful influence on the Roman Empire and on the foundations of Western civilization.
-Much of modern Western politics, artistic thought, scientific thought, theatre, literature, and philosophy derives from this short period of Greek history. - The most famous building of this period was the Parthenon (447-432 BCE) designed by Phidias.
-Looking at these statues by Polykleitos, Myron and Praxiteles you can see that figure sculpture became more naturalistic.
-Note that all these statues are Roman marble copies probably of Greek bronze figures. - It was in this period that sculpted figures adopted a contrapposto stance.
+- Classical Greece was a period of about 200 years and started with the last Athenian tyrant and independence from the Persian Empire. - Classical Greece had a powerful influence on the Roman Empire and on the foundations of Western civilization.
+Much of modern Western politics, artistic thought, scientific thought, theatre, literature, and philosophy derives from this period of Greek history. - Naturalistic style, and from 500 BC depicting real people. - It was in this period that sculpted figures adopted a contrapposto stance.
 The word describes a human figure standing with most of its weight on one foot so that its shoulders and arms twist off-axis from the hips and legs.
 This gives the figure a more dynamic, or alternatively relaxed appearance.
-Contrapposto was an extremely important sculptural development as it marks the first time in Western art that the human body was captured at a frozen moment in time, mid-action and so used to express a psychological disposition.
+Contrapposto was an extremely important sculptural development as it marks the first time in Western art that the human body was used to express a psychological disposition.
 The static, balanced stance of the kouri suggests the perfect, ideal man but contrapposto creates an individual real man and the point of movement.